Fonsecanichs/HBM-Literature/docs/01-HBM.md

 ## Oblique Impact

-@Perez-rapela2019 : Comparison of the simplified GHBMC to PMHS kinematics in far-side impact
+Perez-Rapela, 2019[@Perez-rapela2019] : Comparison of the simplified GHBMC to PMHS kinematics in far-side impact

 > Results  show  that,  in  general,  the  simplified  GHBMC  captures  lateral  excursion  in  oblique  impact conditions but overpredicts in purely lateral impact conditions.
 The simplified GHBMC shows post-mortem human subject like sensitivities to changes in ΔV  and  the  use  of  pretensioner  but  no  sensitivity  to  changes  in  impact direction.
 The human body model performs similarly to other previously published HBMs and obtains a “good”  CORA  score.
 However,  the  surrogate  does  not  represent  post-mortem  human  subject  shoulder-to-belt interaction in all configurations.